dblock/strava-ruby-client/UPGRADING.md

 # Upgrading Strava-Ruby-Client

+### Upgrading to >= 2.2.0

+Support for Ruby 2.x has been dropped.
+The minimum required Ruby version is now 3.0.0.

 ### Upgrading to >= 2.1.0

 The change in [#80](https://github.com/dblock/strava-ruby-client/pull/80) removes default values for Faraday's SSL settings `ca_file` and `ca_path`.